 “The HER Cooperative House established in 1928 was the first cooperative dormitory in the nation.
 A home for the women who could not otherwise afford the cost of a University education, it has become a model for similar residencies throughout the United States.
 The idea for the House came from Lucy Jenkins Franklin, the first Dean of Women at Boston University, and the generous gift of Harriet E. Richards made the idea a reality in this handsome building, which was the 19th century home of a Boston merchant.
 Generations of women students have enjoyed the cooperative mode of life envisioned by the founders.” – Inscription above the door of the Harriet E. Richards House

-The mission of the Harriet E. Richards Cooperative House is to provide alternative, off-campus housing to female undergraduate students dependent on financial-aid at Boston University.
+The mission of the Harriet E. Richards Cooperative House is to provide alternative, off-campus housing to undergraduate women, cisgender and transgender women alike, dependent on financial-aid at Boston University.
 For generations of women, the HER House has been an important means enabling them to undertake their undergraduate studies.
 By drastically reducing the cost of room and board, the HER House gives its members the ability to afford their tuition, lifting a burden that all too often prevents bright young women from receiving an education.
 Providing low-cost housing options for higher education is not an entirely new concept.
 However, what is unique about the HER House is a commitment to cooperative living and fostering a close community of women guided by selflessness, consideration, respect, understanding for others and pride in the House.

 The Harriet E. Richards Cooperative House, established in 1928, is one of the first cooperative dormitories in the nation.

 This was a residence that provided (and continues to provide) living arrangements at a nominal cost for women who could not otherwise afford the cost of a university education.
 The residents were expected to maintain the living quarters and cook for themselves.
 Now, almost 85 years later, the House continues to be a model for many similar residences around the country.